KhronosGroup/KTX-Software/BUILDING.md

 cmake . -B build -D KTX_FEATURE_LOADTEST_APPS=ON -D KTX_FEATURE_DOC=ON
 ```

-If you need the library to be static, add `-D KTX_FEATURE_STATIC_LIBRARY=ON` to the CMake configure command (always enabled on iOS and Emscripten).
+If you need the library to be static, add `-D BUILD_SHARED_LIBS=OFF` to the CMake configure command (always disabled on iOS and Emscripten).

 > **Note:**
 >